 Handbook of Liturgical Practice of the Russian Church Abroad

-When communing during the Divine Liturgy of the Presanctified Gifts, the celebrant clergy (Priests and Deacons) receive the Holy Body and Precious Blood via the intincted Lamb that is placed into their hands, which is the Body of Christ already intincted with His Precious Blood at the previous Divine Liturgy of St Basil the Great.
+When communing during the Divine Liturgy of the Presanctified Gifts, the celebrant clergy (Priests and Deacons) receive the Holy Body and Precious Blood via the intincted Lamb that is placed into their hands, which is the Body of Christ already intincted with His Precious Blood at the previous celebration of the full Divine Liturgy.
 The chalice is then partaken of by only those clergy who will not consume the Holy Gifts at the end of the service; that is to say, the Deacon (if one be present) does not partake of the chalice at this point, or if no Deacon serves, the junior Priest if multiple Priests serve without a Deacon; or, if a single Priest serves alone, he does not partake of the chalice after he has communed of the Holy Gifts, but only at the end of the service, after he has consumed the remainder of the Lamb at the Table of Oblation, and purifies the vessels.

 Those who do receive of the chalice at the time of communion, after already having communed of both the Body and Blood of the Saviour from the intincted Lamb, do so silently, without the words that normally accompany partaking of the Precious Blood from the chalice at the Divine Liturgy of St John or St Basil.